quentinRuiz/Signal-Processing---Goniometrie/README.md

 # Goniometry

-This contains simualtion about linear and circular array for direction finding.
+This folder contains simualtion about linear and circular array for direction finding.